 Bianco said the course completely changed her perspective on science.
 "It interested me in the field of biology because it was a practical application and a hands-on experience," she said.
 "I have to chuckle at some of my enthusiastic confessions in my journal, like 'They were the most magnificent corky sea fingers [a type of coral] I had ever seen,' and 'I am an algae girl.'"

-"This is our shot at building some biological awareness among people who are going to work in finance, management, political science or government," said Evans, "and to whet their appetite as to how they should care about the world around them."
+"This is our shot at building some biological awareness among people who are going to work in finance, management, political science or government," said Capaldi, "and to whet their appetite as to how they should care about the world around them."

 The following links are virtual breadcrumbs marking the 27 most recent pages you have visited in Bucknell.edu.
 If you want to remember a specific page forever click the pin in the top right corner and we will be sure not to replace it.
 Close this message.